orbeon/orbeon-forms-doc/form-runner/api/persistence/lease.md

 ## Overview

-This page describes what you'll want to do to support the lease feature in your own implementation of the persistence API.
+This page describes what you'll want to do to support the Lease feature in your own implementation of the persistence API.
 If instead you'd like to *use* that feature, see the documentation on the [Lease feature](/form-runner/feature/lease.md).

 ## Enabling support

-[Custom persistence providers](custom-persistence-providers.md) may support the lease feature, but they are not required to.
-For this reason, if your implementation does support the lease feature, you must set the following property to `true` for your provider:
+[Custom persistence providers](custom-persistence-providers.md) may support the Lease feature, but they are not required to.
+For this reason, if your implementation does support the Lease feature, you must set the following property to `true` for your provider:

 ```xml
 <property